oscarlira090/ps_desable_products_price_stock/README.md

 # Module for Prestashop 1.7

-## Desable products with stock in 0 as well as its price in $0
+## Disable products with stock in 0 as well as its price in $0